readthedocs/readthedocs.org/docs/webhooks.rst

 integrations, this integration has a specific URL, found on the integration detail page.
 This integration can either be added manually or may be created automatically if you had previously set up a webhook with your provider manually.

-A username and password are required to use this endpoint.
-The username used to access this endpoint must have admin privileges for the specified project.
+Authentication is required to use the generic endpoint.
+Either token-based authentication or basic authentication using your username and password can be used.
+Token-based authentication is recommended, you will find this token on the integration details page.

 Parameters
 ~~~~~~~~~~